Alpro Group Partners With Skechers Malaysia To Launch Silver Step-Pro: Empowering Seniors To Take Every Step With Confidence Campaign In Support Of Ac...

 (From left: Ms. Joe Ann Chong (Branding Promotion & Trade Marketing Manager of Alpro Group), Ms. Wong Siew Piin (Operation Director of Alpro Group), Stephanie Chang (Senior General Manager of Skechers Malaysia), Alex Ong (Sales Account Manager of Skechers Malaysia) )

-"At Alpro Group, we want to drive a partnership rooted in a shared commitment that goes beyond price," said

-Ms. Joe Ann Chong, Branding Promotion & Trade Marketing Manager of Alpro Group .
-"Together with Skechers, we'll be collaborating to create a line of footwear designed specifically for the senior community-combining Skechers' innovative design with Alpro's deep understanding of senior care needs.
-This partnership is a testament to our dedication to providing solutions that improve the quality of life for seniors, ensuring they can take every step with confidence, safety, and comfort."
+'At Alpro Group, we want to drive a partnership rooted in a shared commitment that goes beyond price,' said Ms. Joe Ann Chong, Branding Promotion & Trade Marketing Manager of Alpro Group .
+'Together with Skechers, we'll be collaborating to create a line of footwear designed specifically for the senior communitycombining Skechers' innovative design with Alpro's deep understanding of senior care needs.
+This partnership is a testament to our dedication to providing solutions that improve the quality of life for seniors, ensuring they can take every step with confidence, safety, and comfort.'

 From Left 9: Ms. Joe Ann Chong (Branding Promotion & Trade Marketing Manager of Alpro Group), Left 10: Ms. Wong Siew Piin (Operation Director of Alpro Group), Left 11: Stephanie Chang (Senior General Manager of Skechers Malaysia), Left 12: Zann Lee (Managing Director of Skechers Southeast Asia), Left 17: Alex Ong (Sales Account Manager of Skechers Malaysia).